bguplp/Armadillo2-Docker/README.md

 ### Prerequisties
-Install nvidia driver and CUDA.
-If you would like to work with deep learning as well you shuold install cudnn as well (e.g. using YOLO, real-time object detection).
+Install Nvidia driver and CUDA.
+If you would like to work with deep learning as well you should install cudnn as well (e.g. using YOLO, real-time object detection).
-You may uses [these](https://github.com/TalFeiner/bash_tools) scripts to install nvidia driver, CUDA and cudnn.
+You may use [these](https://github.com/TalFeiner/bash_tools) scripts to install Nvidia driver, CUDA and cudnn.

 To run GPU accelerated containers we need to install the NVIDIA Container ToolKit installation guide can be found [here](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#installing-on-ubuntu-and-debian).

-## Donwload Armadillo2 packeges
+## Download Armadillo2 packages
 The require packeges to deploy the simulation are:
 1. [armadillo2](https://github.com/bguplp/armadillo).
 2. [robotican demos upgrade](https://github.com/bguplp/robotican_demos_upgrade).